Scheriproct

 Do not use more than one haemorrhoid medicine at a time.

-Always follow the instructions of your doctor when using Scheriproct suppositories or Scheriproct ointment.
+Always follow your doctor's instructions when using Scheriproct suppositories or Scheriproct ointment.

-Always seek your doctor's advice before you buy Scheriproct online from Prescription Doctor.
+Always consult your doctor before you buy Scheriproct online from Prescription Doctor.

 Do not use Scheriproct past the expiry date printed on the packaging.
 The date refers to the last day of the specified month.